Incompatibility as a resource for programmable quantum instruments: Relationship with Steering and Measurement Incompatibility

 Built on the aforementioned results, we conclude this section with the following theorem.
-We show that the mapping $\f{SEM}$ behaves as a non-simplicity monotone function of PIDs (equivalently, a steering monotone of channel assemblages), in the sense that it preserves the incompatibility order specified by the free simulations of programmable devices.
-This means that non-simplicity of $\f{SEM}(\pd{\Lambda})$ is not only an indicator, but also a \emph{measure} of non-simplicity of $\pd{\Lambda}$.
+We show that the mapping $\f{SEM}$ behaves as a nonsimplicity monotone of PIDs (equivalently, a steering monotone of channel assemblages), in the sense that it preserves the incompatibility preorder specified by the free simulations of programmable devices.
+This means that the nonsimplicity of $\f{SEM}(\pd{\Lambda})$ is not only an indicator, but also a \emph{measure} of the nonsimplicity of $\pd{\Lambda}$.